ScottyLabs/dining-api/README.md

 # Dining API

-## October 1, 2020

-Updated Dining API to automatically scrape from the CMU dining site.
+This Dining API scrapes location data from the CMU dining sites and distributes it as a RESTful API.
+Access the API here: https://apis.scottylabs.org/dining/

 To build and deploy the service, you'll need Node.js, and Python3 which you should install however it is your operating system chooses to do so.